dark1001world/Group17_Who_is_Talking_To_Me/README.md

 ## Problem Statement

-Given an egocentric video clip (audio + video frames + person-track bounding boxes), predict for each tracked person at each annotated frame a binary label **y ∈ {0, 1}** — does this person direct speech toward the camera wearer?
+Given an egocentric video clip (audio + video frames + person-track bounding boxes), predict for each tracked person at each annotated frame a binary label **y ∈ {0, 1}** — does this person direct speech toward the camera wearer or not ?

 ```
 Input: